Skip to main content

-Duke libraries offer robust services in support of global health.
+Robust services in support of global health.

 A team of librarians and a vast array of resources are available to you.
 If you need help, please contact one of the librarians for your area:

-Scopus: Interdiscplinary science articles.
+Interdisciplinary science and social science articles.
 Contains cited references.

-Global Health Library: (WHO) Offers ability to search the literature in regional medical indices, including AIM (AFRO), LILACS (AMRO/PAHO), IMEMR (EMRO), IMSEAR (SEARO), WPRIM (WPRO).
+From the WHO.
+Search the literature in regional medical indices, including AIM (AFRO), LILACS (AMRO/PAHO), IMEMR (EMRO), IMSEAR (SEARO), WPRIM (WPRO).

-Global Health Observatory: (WHO) Key statistics for global health research.
+From the WHO.
+Key statistics for global health research.

 Links to More Resources